pneyrinck/corecontrol/README.md

 #### Quickstart

 The Core Control system connects things to be controlled by other things over a network such as a LAN or the internet.
 For example, audio mixer software can be adjusted by a hardware control surface and/or a touch screen control surface.
 Or a coffee machine can expose its data model so that a phone can turn it on when you say "I want coffee."
 Core Control provides simple, flexible, fast messaging with additional support for legacy protocols such as OSC and MIDI.
-CoreControl is designed to be very flexible and powerful so that almost anything can control almost anything.
+Core Control is designed to be very flexible and powerful so that almost anything can control almost anything.

 ###### JSON, JSON Schema, And JSON Pointers

 Core Control is designed using JSON technologies.
-You do not need to understand JSON to use Core Control, but it is helpful.
+You do not need to understand JSON to use Core Control, but it can be helpful.

 * JSON Data Interchange Format - https://tools.ietf.org/html/rfc7159
 * JSON Schema - json-schema.org